D-WIS/DDHub-Semantic-Interoperability/docs/DDHub_semantic_model.md

 Proper representation of uncertainties requires to link drilling data together: indeed, while one can associate to most sensor values a fixed precision and accuracy, this is not necessarily the case for calculated signals.
 The uncertainty associated with a simulated pump-pressure will typically depend on the flow-rate and the current depth, and will therefore be dynamic.
 The components of the uncertainty description will then be drilling signals themselves.

 ### Data validity
+Knowing when a given signal is reliable and when it is not is essential to guarantee robustness of autoamtion systems.
+There ar at least two requirements related to the estimation of data validity:
+- it should be possible to express the validity of specific signals.
+For example, downhole signals transmitted via mud-pulse telemetry should be disregarded when the circulation rate is below a given threshold.
+Consumer application can therefore evaluate themselves the validity of the signals
+- it should be possible to notify to the consumer applications that a signal suddenly became invalid.

+The *data validity* topic will provide the necessary semantical model to fulfill those requirements.

 ### Time management
+Time management is a central thematic when consuming real-time drilling data.
+Because of the multiplicity of sources of a drilling rig, signals are often not synchronized, different clocks can be used for time stamping and various transmission delays can be observed.
+It is in most existing system impossible to provide all the information that enables adequate interpretation of the signal's time behaviour.
+This will be treated in this topic.

 ### Data flow and processing